 Directions

-• Add balsamic vinegar to a small saucepan then turn heat to medium-high and bring to a boil, stirring occasionally.
-Turn heat down to medium then simmer and reduce until you can see the bottom of the pot for a second or two after scraping a spatula across it (see photo in post), about 20 minutes.
-Vinegar will continue to thicken as it cools, FYI.
-Set aside to cool – can be done a day ahead of time.
+• Add the balsamic vinegar to a small pot then turn the heat to medium-high and bring the vinegar to a boil, stirring occasionally.
+Turn the heat down to medium-low then simmer and reduce until you can see the bottom of the pot for a second or two after scraping a spatula across (see photo in post), ~20 minutes.
+Note: the vinegar will continue to thicken as it cools.
+Set the reduction aside to cool.
+Can be made a day ahead of time.

-• Meanwhile, add ingredients for bruschetta topping in a medium-sized bowl then stir to combine and set aside.
-Can be done a day ahead of time.
+• Add ingredients to a medium-sized bowl then stir to combine and refrigerate until ready to use.
+Can be made a day ahead of time.

-• Place an oven rack directly underneath the broiler then preheat to high.
+• Place an oven rack underneath the broiler then preheat the broiler to high.

-• Spoon 2-3 Tablespoons bruschetta topping on top of each piece of chicken followed by 1/4 of the cheese.
-Transfer skillet under the broiler then broil until cheese is melted.
-Scoop chicken onto plates then drizzle with balsamic reduction.
-Serve extra bruschetta topping on the side.
+• Spoon 2-3 Tablespoons of bruschetta on top of each piece of chicken then sprinkle with mozzarella cheese.
+Transfer the skillet under the broiler then broil until the cheese has melted.
+Transfer chicken onto plates then drizzle with balsamic reduction.
+Serve extra bruschetta topping on the side if desired.

 Notes

 • Feel free to use store-bought balsamic reduction instead of making your own.
-I like Alessi.
+I like Alessi Balsamic Reduction.

 • To make chicken cutlets from chicken breasts: Use a sharp knife to slice large chicken breasts in half widthwise.

-• You can use any kind of tomato you like for the bruschetta topping – no need to seed them either!
-I prefer using Roma tomatoes.
+• Use any kind of tomato you like for the bruschetta topping – no need to seed them either!
+I prefer Roma tomatoes.

 Nutrition